pragdave/cs3342_09/README.md

 ## A2.6

 Infinite.
-The adjectives "lazy" and "smelly" can be repeated or appended to one another ad infinitum, allowing there to be infinite number of possible sentences in this language.
+The adjectives "lazy" and "smelly" can be repeated or appended to one another ad infinitum, allowing there to be infinite number of valid sentences in this language.

 ## Q2.7 (1 point for the level, 2 for the sentence)